Test Your Knowledge

 What are the chances of grants and/or partnerships being awarded?

 Buckle Up for Life’s partnerships are highly competitive.
-Not all applications will be awarded.
+Many qualified applications will be denied.
 We encourage applicants to review the timelines and detailed descriptions provided for each partnership to determine which would best meet their needs.

 Can my grant or partnership application be disqualified?